How to build your own ASP-based system?!: Theory-enhanced ASP solving

 \subsection{Algorithmic aspects}

-The algorithmic approach to ASP solving modulo theories of \clingo, or more precisely that of its underlying ASP solver \clasp, follows the lazy approach to solving in Satisfiability Modulo Theories (SMT;~\cite{baseseti09a}).
+The algorithmic approach to ASP solving modulo theories of \clingo, or more precisely that of its underlying ASP solver \clasp, follows the lazy approach to solving in Satisfiability Modulo Theories (SMT;~\citeNP{baseseti09a}).
 We give below an abstract overview that serves as light algorithmic underpinning for the description of \clingo's implementation given in the next section.

-As detailed in~\parencite{gekasc09c}, a ground program~$P$ induces \emph{completion} and \emph{loop nogoods}, called $\Delta_P$ or $\Lambda_P$, respectively, that can be used for computing stable models of $P$.
+A ground program~$P$ induces \emph{completion} and \emph{loop nogoods}, called $\Delta_P$ or $\Lambda_P$, respectively, that can be used for computing stable models of $P$~\cite{gekasc09c}.
 Nogoods represent invalid partial assignments and can be thought of as negative Boolean constraints.
 We represent (partial) assignments as consistent sets of literals.
 An assignment is total if it contains either the positive or negative literal of each atom.
 We say that a nogood is violated by an assignment if the former is contained in the latter; a nogood is unit if all but one of its literals are in the assignment.
 Each total assignment not violating any nogood in $\Delta_P\cup\Lambda_P$ yields a regular stable model of~$P$, and such an assignment is called a solution (for $\Delta_P\cup\Lambda_P$).
-To accommodate theories, we identify a theory $T$ with a set $\Delta_T$ of \emph{theory nogoods},\footnote{See \parencite{gekakaosscwa16a} for different ways of associating theories with nogoods.} and extend the concept of a solution in the straightforward way.
+To accommodate theories, we identify a theory $T$ with a set $\Delta_T$ of \emph{theory nogoods}, and extend the concept of a solution in the straightforward way.

-The nogoods in $\Delta_P\cup\Lambda_P\cup\Delta_T$ provide the logical fundament for the Conflict-Driven Constraint Learning (CDCL) procedure (cf.\ \parencite{malyma09a,gekasc09c}) outlined in Figure~\ref{fig:cdcl}.
-While the completion nogoods in~$\Delta_P$ are usually made explicit and subject to unit propagation,\footnote{Unit propagation extends an assignment with literals complementary to the ones missing in unit nogoods.} the loop nogoods in~$\Lambda_P$ as well as theory nogoods in~$\Delta_T$ are typically handled by dedicated propagators and particular members are selectively recorded.